nomike/nomikes_python_challenges/chapters/3/3.1/exercise/index.md

 ## Remove planets

-Remove the planet from the list, where humans already have set foot on.
+Remove the one planet from the list, where humans, as of 2023, already have set foot on.

 ## Length of a string